sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gnome-control-center</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utilities to configure the GNOME desktop
+Short desc    : Utilities to configure the GNOME desktop
 URL          : http://www.gnome.org
-Лицензия     : GPLv2+ and CC-BY-SA
+License      : GPLv2+ and CC-BY-SA
-Описание     : This package contains configuration utilities for the GNOME desktop, which
+Descript     : This package contains configuration utilities for the GNOME desktop, which
              : allow to configure accessibility options, desktop fonts, keyboard and mouse
              : properties, sound setup, desktop theme and background, user interface
              : properties, screen resolution, and other settings.